-The hourly-volume of traffic is also of such importance related to the occurrence of accidents, that it cannot be neglected.
+The traffic volume per hour is also of such importance related to the occurrence of accidents, that it cannot be neglected.
 Combined with the road type, it determines to a large extent the traffic flow characteristics, such as average follow-up distances, driving speed and the number of overtaking manoeuvres.
 The possible interrelation of traffic volume on road-surface skidding resistance is to be taken into consideration.

 It is understandable that Rijkswaterstaat tends to establish a high level of road-surface skidding resistance on motorways with very heavy traffic.
-Lower skidding resistances are then found, relatively more frequently, at the lower hourly-volumes of dual carriage ways with less heavy traffic.
+Lower skidding resistances are then found, relatively more frequently, at the lower volumes per hour of dual carriage ways with less heavy traffic.
 Conversely it could be that the heavily loaded road-surfaces will often be less rough due to the polishing effect of traffic.